Leopold and Loeb: Leopold's years in prison

 Leopold continued his work expanding the school and teaching after Loeb's death.
 In 1944, Leopold volunteered for the Stateville Penitentiary Malaria Study.
 He was deliberately inoculated with malaria pathogens and subjected to several experimental malaria treatments.
 He later wrote that all his good work in prison and after his release was an effort to compensate for his crime.

 In the early 1950s, author Meyer Levin, a graduate of the University of Chicago, requested Leopold's cooperation in the writing of a novel that was based on the murder of Franks.
 Leopold responded to Meyer Levin's request by stating that he did not want his story to be told in a fictionalized form, but offered Levin a chance to contribute to his own memoir, which was in progress.
 Though the pair met to discuss the possibility, Leopold rejected Levin's help and Levin went ahead with his book alone, despite Leopold's express objections.
 The novel, titled Compulsion, was published in 1956.

-Levin portrayed Leopold, under the pseudonym Judd Steiner, as a brilliant but a deeply disturbed teenager, psychologically driven to kill because of his abnormal sexuality, troubled childhood and an obsession with Loeb.
+Levin portrayed Leopold, under the pseudonym Judd Steiner, as a brilliant but deeply disturbed teenager, psychologically driven to kill because of his abnormal sexuality, troubled childhood and an obsession with Loeb.
 Leopold later wrote that reading Levin's book made him "physically sick...
 More than once I had to lay the book down and wait for the nausea to subside.
 I felt as I suppose a man would feel if he were exposed stark-naked under a strong spotlight before a large audience."

 Leopold's autobiography, Life Plus 99 Years, was published in 1958 as part of his campaign to win parole.
 His book was on the New York Times Best Seller list for 14 weeks.
-While the book received generally positive reviews, some accused him of writing the book solely as a means of rehabilitating his public image by ignoring the dark side of his past.
+While the book received generally positive reviews, some accused Leopold of writing it solely as a means of rehabilitation of his public image, ignoring the dark side of his past.